Glenda J Ashleigh

 Delightful, romantic wedding ceremony!

 A small and very excited group of guests gather in a high-rise apartment in the inner Brisbane City for an intimate, micro wedding.
 Lots of smiles, laughter, taking of photos and introductions all round.
 We are very relaxed and thoroughly enjoying the moment!
+The widest of smiles from the Bride and Groom express their happy, warm feelings!
+Everyone is sharing the love.

+Gasps of delight from the guests as the romantic wedding rings ritual begins!
 The wedding rings are brought by the Bride and Groom and are touched by only them.
 See the Bride’s ring in the photo, it is the one with the pink bow!
 The Groom places his wedding ring in the Bride’s hand and gives his personal wedding vow, then it is the Bride’s turn.
 Beautiful moment!

-Contact me now to secure your booking.
+Contact me now to secure your romantic wedding booking.

 Filed Under: brisbane celebrant, marriage celebrant, romantic wedding Tagged With: brisbane, ceremony, different weddings, ideas, romantic, romantic wedding ceremony ideas, wedding, Wedding Ceremony Ideas, wedding rings